sari705/weather-app/README.md

     ```
 3. Run the backend server:
     ```sh
-    npm start
+    node server
     ```
    The server will run on `http://localhost:5000`.

 ### **Start the Frontend**
-1. Navigate to the `client` folder.
+1. Navigate to the `frontend` folder.
 2. Start the React app:
     ```sh
-    npm start
+    npm run dev
     ```
    The frontend will be available at `http://localhost:3000`.